glennsl/reason-react-quick-start/quick-start.md

 #### Updating state

-rehydrate does have a setState function, but you shouldn't normally use it!
+Reason-React does have a setState function, but you shouldn't normally use it!
 Instead you'll usually use the `updater` function that's passed to you in the component bag.
 Let's make a counter, where the count increases on each click of a button.

+[//]: # "components3"
 ```reason
 module Counter = {
   include ReactRe.Component.Stateful;